ActuallyConnor/HeyBurrito/README.md

     i.e. `https://{yourapiurl}/api/burrito`

-3. Then you should be all done.
-If your verification fails please reread the documentation and run the tests to see if the function is operating correctly.
+    1. If your verification fails please reread the documentation and run the tests to see if the function is operating correctly.
+3. Subscribe to the following bot events: `app_mention` and `message.channels`
+4. Click _'Save Chnages'_